 Map of everything to see in Montpellier in one day

-Start your day at La Place de la Comédie, the beating heart of Montpellier and the perfect place to kick things off.
-This is where I always begin my walks, and I know you’ll love it too.
+Start your walk at Place de la Comédie, the beating heart of Montpellier and the perfect place to build momentum for the day.
+I always begin my walks here, and I know you’ll love it too.

 This spacious and elegant square, surrounded by classic Haussmann-style buildings, gives you a vibrant and lively first impression of the city.
 At its center stands the Fountain of the Three Graces, an iconic sculpture created in 1773 by Étienne d’Antoine.
 It represents Aglaya, Euphrosyne, and Thalia—the Three Graces from Greek mythology—and is undoubtedly one of the most photographed landmarks in Montpellier.